kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 **AlamofireURLRequestConfigurable** is a replacement for **Alamofire**'s `URLRequestConvertible` protocol.
 You can find all about **AlamofireURLRequestConfigurable** at their GitHub repository: ``` https://github.com/gmarm/AlamofireURLRequestConfigurable ```

-Maybe we'll cover up these in more details on our future screencasts, so stay tuned to: ``` https://www.raywenderlich.com ```

 ## Closing